 To the extent possible, and in consultation with an experienced foster care abuse and neglect attorney, you can start gathering evidence related to the abuse or neglect.
 Any evidence you gather may prove critical in documenting how the foster parent, caregiver, or agency failed their duties.

 These steps will help remove the child from a dangerous or harmful environment.
 But further action is necessary to hold the foster parent, caregiver, or agency liable.
 That’s where an experienced foster care abuse and neglect attorney will prove invaluable.

-Hale & Monico is experienced with foster care abuse and neglect cases.
+Hale & Monico is experienced with foster care abuse and neglect cases in Chicago.
 We understand how to get the evidence necessary to establish liability and how to demand the compensation that foster children deserve.
 If a child is being harmed in the foster care system, give us a call to schedule a consultation.